-Welcome to the seventh-annual 31 Days with St. Ignatius, a month-long celebration of Ignatian spirituality.
+Welcome to the 11th-annual 31 Days with St. Ignatius, a month-long celebration of Ignatian spirituality.
 In honor of the feast of St. Ignatius Loyola on July 31, we offer a selection of articles, blog posts, and videos to help you explore the riches of Ignatian spirituality.

 The Truth and Comfort in Ignatian Spirituality

 Six Fascinating Jesuits You’ve Probably Never Heard Of

 When We Can’t Have What We Want

 If You Are Looking for God, God Will Find You

 Five Gifts of Ignatian Spirituality for the Aging

 My Mother’s Suscipe

 A Healing Hand

 Encounters in Imaginative Prayer